dvillaj/RepData_PeerAssessment1/PA1_template.md

 ##  Max.   :2355.0   Max.   :206.170
 ```

-2. Find out which interval contains the maximum steps ...
+2. Find out which interval contains the maximum number of steps ...

 ```r